 Stay at the best beach resort in the heart of Palm Cove on Cairns's Northern Beaches!

-Getting to the Waterfalls in Cairns
+How to Get to the Waterfalls Around Cairns

 While I understand that that won't be possible for everyone, you simply will be very limited if you don't.